4-Day Weather Forecast For Elkview - NewsBreak

 ELKVIEW, WV(Updated at 8am ET)Here's your weather forecast for the next four days.

-Mostly cloudy during the day; while chance of rain showers then slight chance of light rain overnight
+Rain showers likely during the day; while showers and thunderstorms then chance of showers and thunderstorms overnight

 - Light wind